F.N.B. Corporation (FNB) Just Got Our Attention

 Sponsored

+The average price from analysts is $14.44, which is $1.03 above the current price.
 FNB currently public float of 316.83M and currently shorts hold a 1.88% ratio of that float.
-Today, the average trading volume of FNB was 2.18M shares.
+Today, the average trading volume of FNB was 2.17M shares.

 FNB’s Market Performance